Landscape Painting in Exmoor

 Find inspiration in the sweeping hills, wooded combes and glorious seascapes of Exmoor.
 In the company of an accomplished artist, we’ll explore the local area and discover the finest sites to paint.
 These holidays are designed to cater for any level of experience, with various techniques and topics being introduced.
 We'll walk up to 2 miles (3km) each day, carrying our equipment.

-- Visit inspirational vistas of Exmoor
+- Visit inspirational vistas

 - Enjoy the sociable atmosphere of painting in a group

 - Working outdoors as much as possible, with an indoor option if the weather is poor

 - Our professional artist leader will guide and encourage

 - High quality Full Board en-suite accommodation and excellent food in our Country House